 RECOMMENDED: All best brunch NYC coverage

-The best places for brunch with kids in NYC
+The best places for brunch with kids

 Housed in luxe houseware emporium ABC Carpet & Home, Jean-Georges Vongerichten’s green palace looks like a quaint farmhouse plucked straight out of a fairy tale.
 Like its furnishings, the restaurant’s ingredients are all locally sourced.
 There are hearty omelettes and other egg-based concoctions that no doubt came from very happy chickens; bright and satisfying salads you actually want to order for brunch; and French toast so fluffy, ordering it should be mandatory.
 Make a reservation, or be prepared to wait (and shop while you wait).—Marley Lynch